craigmckeachie/react-course/labs/js/07-DisplayingListData.md

 <br/>

-> Note we are using `toLocaleString` to format the project budget `number` in JavaScript.
+> Note you can use `toLocaleString` to format the project budget `number` in JavaScript.

 ```html
 <p>Budget : {project.budget.toLocaleString()}</p>